hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/02_QC_and_alignment.md

 * `TRAILING`: cut bases off the end of a read, if below a threshold quality
 * `MINLEN`: drop an entire read if it is below a specified length

+> *NOTE:* We have to specify the `-threads` parameter because *Trimmomatic* uses all threads on a node by default.

+*Trimmomatic* has a variety of other options and parameters:

+* **_SLIDINGWINDOW_** Perform sliding window trimming, cutting once the average quality within the window falls below a threshold.
+* **_CROP_** Cut the read to a specified length.
+* **_HEADCROP_** Cut the specified number of bases from the start of the read.
+* **_ILLUMINACLIP_** Cut adapter and other illumina-specific sequences from the read
+* **_TOPHRED33_** Convert quality scores to Phred-33.
+* **_TOPHRED64_** Convert quality scores to Phred-64.

+Now that we know what parameters  we can set up our command.
-Since we are only trimming a single file, we will run the command in the interactive session rather than creating a script:
+Since we are only trimming a single file, we will run the command in the interactive session rather than creating a script.
+Because *Trimmomatic* is java based, it is run using the `java -jar` command.
+In addition to the options as described above, we have two arguments specifying our input file and output file names.

+> *NOTE:* `java -jar` calls the Java program, which is needed to run *Trimmomatic*, which is a 'jar' file (`trimmomatic-0.33.jar`).
+A 'jar' file is a special kind of java archive that is often used for programs written in the Java programming language.
+If you see a new program that ends in '.jar', you will know it is a java program that is executed `java -jar` <*location of program .jar file*>.

 ```
-$ module load seq/Trimmomatic/0.33

 $ java -jar /opt/Trimmomatic-0.33/trimmomatic-0.33.jar SE \
 -threads 4 \
 -phred33 \